Skip to Content

 • sauteed spinach in Fall

-What Wine to Serve with Chicken Piccata?
+What Wine Goes with Chicken Piccata?

 I personally love either Pinot Blanc or Sauvignon Blanc, but if you make your piccata creamier a Chardonnay or Pinot Grigio will work also.